Inspirational Quotations #313

 Inspirational Quotations #310

-The spirit of man communes with Heaven; the omnipotence of Heaven resides in man.
-Is the distance between Heaven and man very great?
+The spirit of man communes with Heaven;|the omnipotence of Heaven resides in man.|Is the distance between Heaven and man very great?

 Eventually, we all need to be willing to face the deepest, darkest beliefs we have about ourselves.
 Only in this way can we come to know that they are only beliefs, and not the truth about who we are.

-Business Folklore: Origin of the expression “You are fired!”
+Origin of the Expression “You are Fired!”
+[Business Folklore]

-Origin of the expression 'You are fired!'
 The term ‘fired’ is a colloquial expression for dismissing a person from employment.
-It became more popular owing to the NBC reality show ‘The Apprentice’ where the host, businessman Donald Trump, eliminates contestants for a high-level management job by “firing” them successively.
-Indeed, in 2004, Donald Trump filed a trademark application for the catchphrase “You’re fired!”
+It became more popular as a result of the NBC reality show The Apprentice where the host, American businessman Donald Trump, eliminates contestants for a high-level management job by “firing” them successively.
+In 2004, Trump actually filed a trademark application for the catchphrase “You’re fired!”

-Some sources suggest that the term may have originated from the expression “fire a gun” as in “discharge a gun.”
-However, legend has it that the term originated in the 1910s at the National Cash Register (NCR) Company.
+Some sources suggest the expression may have originated from the verb “to fire,” as in “to discharge a gun.”
+However, legend has it that the phrase originated in the 1910s at the National Cash Register (NCR) Company.

-John Henry Patterson, founder of National Cash Register (NCR) NCR founder John Henry Patterson (1844–1922) is widely recognized as the pioneer of sales management and for developing formal methods for training and assessing salespersons.
-Nevertheless, Patterson, for all his genius, was quirky.
-He was obsessed with total control of everything around him.
-He imposed his personal values on employees.
+NCR founder John Henry Patterson (1844—1922) is widely recognized as the pioneer of sales management and for developing formal methods for training and assessing salespersons.
+In spite of all his genius, Patterson was quirky.
+He sought total control of his surroundings, imposing his personal values on employees.
 As a food and fitness fanatic, he had employees weighed every six months.
-He often dismissed employees for trivial reasons just to break their self-confidence and recruited them back soon after.
+He often dismissed employees for trivial reasons just to deflate their self-confidence and, soon after, rehire them back.

-John Patterson’s employees and customers branded him abusive and confrontational.
+Patterson’s employees and customers branded him abusive and confrontational.
 Patterson once dismissed an executive by asking him to visit a customer.
-When the executive drove back to NCR headquarters, he observed his desk tossed out into the lawn.
-Right on time, his desk burst out into flames.
+When the executive drove back to NCR headquarters, he found his desk had been thrown out on the lawn.
+Right on time, his desk burst into flames.
 He was “fired.”

 Thomas Watson Sr. was “fired” by NCR